THIS POST MAY CONTAIN COMPENSATED LINKS. LEARN MORE ON MY DISCLOSURE PAGE

 I have been to many drills on Disney ships and others.
 To be honest this one didn’t seem the best organized – even compared to the last one I attended in Animator’s Palate.

 They have a number of different muster groups in the restaurant and you all had to go to your own area.
 No one seemed to explain that you needed to stand in line and give your Key to the World to the Cast Member.
 Fortunately, I have done this many times before, but I think if I hadn’t it would have been confusing.

 There were general announcements over loud-speaker, but individual ones were done by each group team leader.
 This meant that you heard the same thing a number of times.
 I am not sure why they had the individual Cast Members giving the instructions as it was just more confusing.

 Disney Wonder Rainforest Room

 The drill was over quickly and we decided that we wanted to get the most out of the Rainforest Pass.
-So we headed therefore a quick visit before sail away at 5pm.
-There really wasn’t that much time, but half and hour in the Rainforest is better than nothing!
+So we headed, therefore, a quick visit before sail away at 5pm.
+There really wasn’t that much time, but half an hour in the Rainforest is better than nothing!
 We were the only people there so it was very quiet and relaxing!

 Disney Wonder San Diego Sail Away